eserlxl/LLMEngine/README.md

 ### Best Practices

-- Do not hardcode API keys; use environment variables.
+- API keys must not be hardcoded; environment variables must be used.
-- Prefer secure endpoints (HTTPS) and verify firewall/network settings.
+- Secure endpoints (HTTPS) should be preferred and firewall/network settings should be verified.
-- Avoid committing secrets; keep sensitive files out of VCS.
+- Secrets must not be committed; sensitive files must be kept out of version control.

 Example: